 It is the Company's objective to provide maximum stakeholder benefit from the retention of a high quality Board and executive team by remunerating Directors and key executives fairly and appropriately with reference to relevant employment market conditions.
-The Company has implemented and will maintain a responsible, performance-based remuneration policy that is aligned with the long-term interests of its shareholders as set out in more detail in the Remuneration Report that appears in the Company's Annual Report.
+The Company has implemented and will maintain a responsible, performance-based remuneration policy that is aligned with the long-term interests of its shareholders as set out in more detail in the Remuneration Report.
 The key objectives of the remuneration policy are to:

-- strike the right balance between meeting shareholders' expectations, paying our employees competitively, and responding appropriately to the regulatory environment; - motivate executives to pursue the long term success of the Company; and - clearly demonstrate the relationship between executives' performance and remuneration, and the alignment of those 2 factors.
+- strike the right balance between meeting shareholders' expectations, paying our employees competitively, and responding appropriately to the regulatory environment; - · motivate executives to pursue the long term success of the Company; and - clearly demonstrate the relationship between executives' performance and remuneration, and the alignment of those 2 factors.